1. What is a thread in Java?

 Answer: A thread in Java is the smallest unit of execution within a process.
 It allows concurrent execution of tasks, providing a way to improve program performance.

-2. Explain the difference between the Thread
+2. Explain the difference between the Thread class and the Runnable interface.

-interface is an interface that can be implemented by a class to define a thread.
-Using Runnable
+Answer: The Thread class is a class in Java that directly extends the Thread class, while the Runnable interface is an interface that can be implemented by a class to define a thread.
+Using Runnable is generally preferred as it allows for better object-oriented design and avoids the single inheritance limitation.

 3. How can you create a thread in Java?
 Provide examples.

-Answer: Threads can be created by extending the Thread
+Answer: Threads can be created by extending the Thread class or implementing the Runnable interface.

 java// Extending Thread class